Stop Fearing Exercise

 The core is like a canister with a top, bottom, and sides that wrap around.
 It isn’t just a group of muscles in the front that help you do a crunch.
 It’s a pressure system and the pressure has more to do with the stability of your core than we typically have given it credit for.

 Having a core that functions well under load because the entire pressure system is integrated and efficient is what we should be after.

 Another important reminder is the issues and symptoms involved with Diastasis Recti are as unique as the individual who has them.
 Therefore the next right step is NOT googling exercises to avoid for Diastasis because Diastasis is not one size fits all.

 Your next right step should be calming your fear by working with a physical therapist who can show you your specific path forward through a personalized treatment plan.
-Whether you have had a Diastasis Recti without ever being pregnant, have recently been diagnosed a few months after child birth, or have one years after having kids, you can and should still exercise and connect with your core.

 I have been dealing with back pain and diastasis recti that I never dealt with after having my kids.
 After my first meeting with Melanie I could already feel ab muscles engaging that I hadn’t been able to in years!
 I live in NorCal so we have been meeting over the internet, but every meeting we have is informative and I get stronger each time.
 The gap in my abs is closing and just about gone and my core feels like it’s supporting me now.
 Before I would get injured so easily because my back muscles were taking the brunt of everything.
 Working out now feels so much better and my random back pain is no more.
 I am so grateful for Melanie and her extensive knowledge about not only the body but diet and healthy living in general.